bpolaszek/freddie/README.md

 Please refer to the [authorization](https://mercure.rocks/spec#authorization) section of the Mercure specification to authenticate as a publisher and/or a subscriber.

+### PHP Transport (default)

+By default, the hub will run as a simple event-dispatcher, in a single PHP process.

+It can fit common needs for a basic usage, but using this transport prevents scalability, as opening another process won't share the same event emitter.

+It's still prefectly usable as soon as :
+- You don't expect more than a few hundreds updates per second
+- Your application is served from a single server.

 ### Redis transport

-By default, the hub will run as a simple event-dispatcher, in a single PHP process.
-It can fit common needs for a basic usage, but is not scalable (opening another process won't share the same event emitter).

 On the other hand, you can launch the hub on **multiple ports** and/or **multiple servers** with a Redis transport (as soon as they share the same Redis instance), and optionally use a load-balancer to distribute the traffic.